Get all the latest data for Paris

 Does a property price drop look likely in Paris as of 2026?

-As of early 2026, the likelihood of a meaningful Paris property price decline over the next 12 months is low, because the sharpest correction already happened and the market now shows signs of stabilization rather than collapse.
+As of early 2026, the estimated likelihood of a meaningful price decline (5% or more) in Paris over the next 12 months is low, because the correction already happened in 2023-2024 and the market has since stabilized.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Paris.